PhDP/Moritz/README.md

 You can also use the following options [default values]:

+    -threads    Number of threads to launch [number of available cores].
     -seed       Seed for the random number generator [6].
     -c          Number of communities (or vertices, or nodes, or patches) [64].
     -t          Number of time steps.
 Needs to be a power of two [512].